 Postnatal depression can happen to any new mum, regardless of whether they have suffered from depression in the past.
 While it can be a frightening experience, there is help and support available.

-And, it's not a rare condition.
-"Postnatal depression (PND) is a common experience affecting more than 1 in every 10 women within a year of giving birth," explains Stephen Buckley (opens in new tab), Head of Information at mental health charity Mind.
+"Postnatal depression (PND) is a common experience affecting more than 1 in every 10 women within a year of giving birth," explains Stephen Buckley, Head of Information at mental health charity Mind.
 "Everyone will experience PND differently – and for different lengths of time."

 What is postnatal depression?